-Supposing you never end with the same file being both in source and destination folder, you can simply move the files to the destination folder.
+Supposing you always want to upload all files from the source to the destination folder, you can simply move the files to the destination folder.

-If it can happen that the same file is both in source and destination folder, you can use synchronization and delete only transferred files afterward.
+If it can happen that the same file is both in the source and the destination folder, and you do not want to upload such files, you can use synchronization and delete only transferred files afterward.

 If you need more control (like if you want to delete the files only after all of them are transferred successfully), you can implement this easily using WinSCP .NET assembly.
 See example Deleting remote files after successful remote to local synchronization.

 If you do not want to use .NET assembly: Perform the synchronization using

 synchronize command.
 Make sure the script generates XML log file.
 You can then parse the log file to enumerate files that got successfully transferred, and use the list, to generate script to delete the source copies.